emanuelefavero/ecommerce-sanity-stripe/README.md

 export const schemaTypes = [product]
 ```

-- create content in the Sanity Studio and publish it.
+- create content in the Sanity Studio Dashboard at [http://localhost:3333](http://localhost:3333)
+  and publish it.

+&nbsp;

-- connect your app to the Sanity project by creating a `lib/client.js` file at the root of your project directory with the following code:
+## Connect your app to Sanity

+- create a `lib/client.js` file at the root of your project directory with the following code:

 ```js
 import sanityClient from '@sanity/client'